Can Lawn Fertilizer Be Used On Vegetables? Here’s The Answer

 Nutrient content

 Plants require a wide range of nutrients to grow.
 Most fertilizers contain the “main players” of nitrogen, phosphorus, and potassium (often known as N-P-K).
+The compositions of fertilizers for lawns and gardens are vastly different.
+Moreover, other products can have dramatically different nutritional profiles.

+You’ll notice figures like “5-10-15” on fertilizer packages.
 The number “5” indicates that the fertilizer comprises 5% nitrogen by weight.
-Similarly, the numbers 10 and 15 stand for the weight percentage of phosphorus and potassium.
+Similarly, the numbers 10 and 15 stand for the weight percentage of phosphorus and potassium, respectively.

-These nutrients serve a different purposes:
+These nutrients serve different purposes:

 • Nitrogen encourages the development of plants’ above-ground leafy portions.
 So, this nutrient is perfect for leafy growth.